tcheeric/nostr-client/README.md

 # nostr-client

-This is a demo nostr client application using the **nostr-java** library, and implemented as a java module.
+This is a demo nostr client application using the **nostr-java** library, implemented as a java module.

 ## Writing the Client Code